nu11ptr/flexstr/README.md

-# stringy
+# flexstr

-A simple to use, immutable, clone-efficient `String` replacement for Rust
+A flexible, simple to use, immutable, clone-efficient `String` replacement for Rust

 ## Overview

-Rust is great, but it's `String` type is not optimized for many typical use cases, but is instead optimized as a mutable string buffer.
+Rust is great, but it's `String` type is not optimized for typical string use cases, but instead as a mutable string buffer.
 Most string use cases don't modify their string contents, often need to copy strings around as if they were cheap like integers, typically concatenate instead of modify, and often end up being cloned with identical contents.
 Additionally, `String` isn't able wrap a string literal without additional allocation and copying.
 Rust really needs a 3rd string type to unify usage of both literals and allocated strings in typical use cases.
 This crate creates a new string type that is optimized for those use cases, while retaining the usage simplicity of `String`.

 This type is not inherently "better" than `String`, but different.
 It is a higher level type, that can at times mean higher overhead.
 It really